jchambers/pushy/README.md

 ## License and status

-Pushy is available to the public under the [MIT License](http://opensource.org/licenses/MIT).
+Pushy is available under the [MIT License](http://opensource.org/licenses/MIT).

 The current version of Pushy is 0.5.
 We consider it to be fully functional (and use it in production!), but the public API may change significantly before a 1.0 release.